Accessible and Inclusive Parks in the Des Moines Metro

 1895 E Mckinley Avenue, Des Moines, IA 50320

 Inclusive: This playground was the first inclusive playground in the Des Moines Metro and is located within Ewing Park.
-It has a rubber surface, two harness swings for kids with less upper body strength, Oodle Swing enabling kids to swing together, shade canopies over the equipment, ramps for those with mobility issues, and grassy areas to play.
+It has a rubber surface, two harness swings for kids with less upper body strength, an Oodle Swing enabling kids to swing together, shade canopies over the equipment, ramps for those with mobility issues, and grassy areas to play.

 2. North Shore Recreation Area